seL4/l4v/tools/autocorres/README.md

     https://isabelle.in.tum.de

+AutoCorres currently supports two platforms: ARM and X64.
+The platform determines the sizes of C integral and pointer types.

+For ARM, the sizes are:
+  - 64 bits: long long
+  - 32 bits: pointers, long, int
+  - 16 bits: short

+For X64:
+  - 64 bits: pointers, long long, long
+  - 32 bits: int
+  - 16 bits: short

+To build or use AutoCorres, you must set the L4V_ARCH environment variable according to your choice of platform.

-To build it, type
+To build AutoCorres for ARM, type the following in tools/autocorres:

-    isabelle build -d .
+    L4V_ARCH=ARM isabelle build -d .
 AutoCorres

-in the root of the L4v repository.
 This builds the C parser and AutoCorres itself.

+To build AutoCorres for X64:

+    L4V_ARCH=X64 isabelle build -d .
+AutoCorres

 There is also a test suite, which can be run using:

+    L4V_ARCH=ARM make AutoCorresTest
-    make AutoCorresTest
+    L4V_ARCH=X64 make AutoCorresTest

-in tools/autocorres.